namans3/Keyword-Extraction/README.md

     #Removing words which are starating with ' (some words like 'nt etc end up in the blobs)
     tweet = ' '.join(word for word in tweet.split(' ') if not word.startswith("'"))

-    "Removing hyperlinks
+    #Removing hyperlinks
     tweet = ' '.join(word for word in tweet.split(' ') if not word.startswith('http'))

-    #Convertig the tweet to lower text
+    #Convertig the tweet to lower case
     tweet = tweet.lower()

     #Extracting word tokes into TextBlob